 It is common for agreements to have some sort of minimum performance requirements (MPRs) whether in relation to the number of stores opened, turnover achieved or products purchased.
-The financial crisis in 2008 and the subsequent impact on consumer spending hit retailers and food and beverage companies hard.
-While these sectors have recently enjoyed a resurgence in trade, the sectors are highly competitive in Europe and North America and becoming increasingly so in the Middle East and East Asia.
+The current global financial crisis and nervousness caused by uncertainty over Brexit, the US–China trade wars and the delicate political situations in Russia and some Middle Eastern countries have had an impact on consumer spending and hit retailers and food and beverage companies hard.
+New technologies and customer buying habits have seriously impacted traditional bricks-and-mortar concepts.
+These sectors are highly competitive in Europe and North America and becoming increasingly so in the Middle East and East Asia.
 This has even resulted in a number of experienced and well-funded franchise partners being unable to reach the MPRs that are imposed.
 Failure to reach MPRs often entitles the franchisor to terminate the agreement or reduce the size of the franchisee's territory.
 However, in the current climate, provided that the master franchisee has had some success, it is common for the franchisor to agree to renegotiate the MPRs so that the relationship can continue, even though growth in the territory will be slower than the franchisor initially anticipated.
 MPRs should be reasonable and achievable, otherwise both parties will be disappointed.

 iv Lack of franchisor support